n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/index.md

 ## Get the Chat ID

+`@channelusername` can only be used on public channels.
+To interact with a Telegram group, you need the ID of that group.
 Use the [Telegram Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) node in your workflow to get a Chat ID.
 This node can trigger on different events and returns a Chat ID on successful execution.
+Alternatively, you can open Telegram in your web browser and copy the ID from the URL.

 ## Send more than 30 messages per second